 - [OPTIONAL] Spatial validity: indicates Area where the provided ML model information applies.

-NOTE: Spatial validity and Validity period are determined by MTLF internal logic and it is a subset of AoI if provided in Analytics Filter information and of ML Model target period, respectively.
+NOTE: Spatial validity and Validity period are determined by MTLF internal logic and it is a subset of AoI if provided in ML model Filter information and of ML Model target period, respectively.